alexispolti/ChibiOS_docgenerator/README.md

 - your Makefile contains one and only one line specifying where ChibiOS is located as in the demos: ```CHIBIOS = ...```.
 It accepts some variations, such as ```CHIBIOS := ...``` and ```CHIBIOS ?= ...```
 - your Makefile contains one and only one line specifying your platform of the form ```include $(CHIBIOS)/os/hal/ports/STM32/STM32F4xx/platform.mk```
+- this tool doesn't accept (yet) spaces in your project / ChibiOS installation path.